By Mike Olsen CEO

 At Proctorio, our mission is to ensure high-quality, high-integrity outcomes for online learners, as they pursue their goals of attaining a better education.
 To pursue that mission, Proctorio has no need or interest to ever identify a test taker, and as a result, we purposefully chose to use face detection and gaze detection technologies.

-This technological choice means Proctorio technology cannot be used to identify a test taker, ever.
+This technological choice means Proctorio technology cannot be used to identify a test taker.

-Furthermore, Proctorio does not use any technology that makes academic decisions (for example, grading, or, the consequences of a test taker being caught cheating) through an algorithm.
-If our face detection or gaze detection software finds something unusual, we flag it to the instructor, who will make all determinations and grading decisions.
-Proctorio flags behaviors; it does not make decisions.
+Furthermore, Proctorio does not use any technology that makes exam integrity decisions through an algorithm.
+If our face detection or gaze detection software finds something unusual, we flag it for the exam administrator, who will make all determinations and grading decisions.
+Proctorio’s software flags behaviors; it does not make decisions.

 Integrity is built on trust.
 The products and technologies we use at Proctorio are purposefully chosen to create the maximum level of trust.
 We are proud that administrators at 850+ institutions around the world trust us to be their partner as we all provide the best possible online learning experience for learners everywhere.